tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 If we decouple the system's components, it makes them easier to test in isolation.
 This has the additional benefit of creating a more flexible architecture.
 This section describes the ports and adapters approach when applied to testing.

 ## Example problem

 Lets imagine an investment portfolio system concerned with helping customers manage their stock investments.
 The acceptance criteria for the next piece of work is as follows.

 > "As a retail customer, when I ask for my portfolio's value, today's stock price is retrieved from the market, multiplied by the number of stocks I own and the total is displayed."

 The system is composed of a web front end (UI), server side component accessed via HTTP (the back-end) and a market data service provided by Yahoo.
+The code and tests can be found on [Github](https://github.com/tobyweston/essential_acceptance_testing_code).

 ## Ports and adapters {#ports-and-adapters}